Are Hot Dogs Good or Bad For Bodybuilding? (Pros & Cons)

 Can You Eat Hot Dogs After Workouts?

-Hot dogs with a bun will give us an adequate amount of carbs to replenish our energy stores, but they do not contain an adequate amount of protein to encourage muscle repair/growth.
+Hot dogs with a bun will give you an adequate amount of carbs to replenish your energy stores, but they do not contain a sufficient amount of protein to promote muscle repair and growth.

-We asked Dietician Brenda Peralta about eating hot dogs before and after workouts and she stated that :
+I asked Dietitian Brenda Peralta about eating hot dogs before and after workouts.
+She said:

 “Hot dogs can be considered a complete meal.
 The bun, the hot dog, and the toppings combined can provide all the macronutrients.
 However, it is not the best protein source.
 It can also be a little bit heavy before a workout.
-Hence try to have it at least 1 hour before the activity.
+Hence, try to have it at least 1 hour before the activity.
 Since it provides all macros, you can include it after a workout.
-Keep in mind that it is low in essential nutrients and high in additives.”
+Remember that it is low in essential nutrients and high in additives.”

 Is It Okay To Eat Hot Dogs When Bulking?